-Exception: Where approved, certificates for multi-family dwelling units shall be permitted to be located off-site at an identified location
+Exception: Where approved, certificates for multi-family dwelling units shall be permitted to be located off-site at an identified location.

-15. Change the frame wall U-factor categories for Climate Zones 3A, 4A, and 5A in Table R402.1.2 to read:
+18. Change the wood frame wall R-value categories for Climate Zone 4 (Except Marine) Zones 3A, 4A and 5A in Table R402.1.2 R402.1.3 to read: